 Dog Training Resources:

-Thank you to the following individuals who provide leadership for the Lincoln County 4-H Dog Project: Amanda Barkley; Tina, Jess and Jerrica Dengel; Joy and Lee Erath; Bridie and Brianna Maas; and Mark McDonald.
-Also thank you to Erin Morgan who helped with Showmanship training.
+Thank you to the following individuals who provide leadership for the Lincoln County 4-H Dog Project: Amanda Barkley; Tina and Jess Dengel; Joy, Lee and Turner Erath; Bridie and Brianna Maas; Mark McDonald; and Erin, Jubilee and Titus Morgan.

 4-H Dog Project Members and their dog(s) have the opportunity to take part in weekly trainings from May until the Lincoln County Fair.
 During the trainings, youth and their dog practice agility, obedience, rally obedience and showmanship.
-More information about the 2017 trainings will be posted in late March/early April.
+More information about next year’s trainings will be posted in late March/early April.

 Looking for information about State 4-H Dog Shows.Visit the State 4_H Dog Project Information – This website provides information about the State Dog Shows and other helpful resources.